srinivasyadav18/xapian-gsoc-plan/proposal.rst

         For example during wrapping of stem_strategy enum in TermGenerator class swig generates
         a type for enum (xapian.XapianTermGeneratorStem_strategy) and defines variables for the  elements of that particular enum
         (such as TermGeneratorSTEM_NONE,TermGeneratorSTEM_SOME of type int).
-        So since each variable of one type , TermGeneratorSTEM_NONE(of type int) should be converted to XapianTermGeneratorStem_strategy type before passing to function which needs the element an enum as an argument.
+        So since each variable of int type , TermGeneratorSTEM_NONE(of type int) should be converted to XapianTermGeneratorStem_strategy type before passing to function which needs the element an enum as an argument.

-        swig generated code :
+        Swig generated code :

             type XapianTermGeneratorStem_strategy int